agylia/public-api/README.md

 Call calls to the API must be made by using HTTPS.

 ### Authentication
-Authentication is done by using Basic Authentication over SSL/HTTPS.
-Your user name is the full domain name for your Reach Admin Portal e.g. `example.admin-agylia.com`.
-Your password is you API key e.g. `7c82041e63db436eb0a681d6910d71aedf32656ef23`.
+Authentication uses Basic Authentication over SSL/HTTPS.
+Your user name is the full domain name for your Reach Administration Portal e.g. `example.admin-agylia.com`.
+Your password is your API key e.g. `7c82041e63db436eb0a681d6910d71aedf32656ef23`.

-You can find your API key in the Reach Admin Portal by logging in, and then clicking _Settings_ -> _General_.
+You can find your API key in the Reach Administration Portal by logging in, and then clicking _Settings_ -> _General_.

 ### Request Style
 #### REST and RPC
-All our APIs support an informal RPC style.
+All APIs support an informal RPC style.
 Many of the APIs also support REST semantics, with a view to making all APIs supporting both styles as the API platform develops.

 Our informal RPC style is to `POST` a message to a named URL, where the payload contains the message data e.g.